 Christine Joerin, Hambledon Valley Gardeners, January 2022

 I just wanted to thank you for a very interesting and informative talk [The Devil’s Garden] this evening.
 I think you got off on the right footing by announcing the “audience participation” – they really enjoyed being part of it.
 I did have some very complimentary comments about your talk and wanted to know how much it was appreciated.

 Pam Tyrell, Maidenhead National Trust Members’ Assn, November 2019

 Thank you very much for your informative and entertaining talk last week.
 I must say that you supplied us with so much information about Capability Brown.
 Your enthusiasm and knowledge is excellent.

 Chair, Hampton Horticultural Society, November 2019

-What an interesting talk you gave at the East Suffolk National Trust Association yesterday evening.
+What an interesting talk [Dig for Victory] you gave at the East Suffolk National Trust Association yesterday evening.
 I had no idea that agriculture was at such an all time low following WWI.
 Fascinating content, well described and delivered.